NAVAL WEAPONS STATION - YORKTOWN

 The site is being addressed through federal actions.

 In 2011, the Navy completed a facility-wide, naturally occurring constituent background concentration study for soils.
-Investigations at the remaining sites, SSAs and AOCs are ongoing.
+Investigations at the remaining sites, site screening areas (SSAs) and areas of concern (AOCs) are ongoing.
 A groundwater investigation is also ongoing.

 The Navy, with EPA concurrence, has conducted several five-year reviews of the site’s remedy.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
 The most recent review concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment.